Our customers have been hired at: *Foot Note

 - Human resources (HR) department: If you applied through an HR department and haven’t had direct contact with a specific person, you can follow up with the general HR contact.
 This could be via an email address or phone number provided in the job listing.

-- Referral or internal contact: If you were referred by someone within the company, you could ask this person for advice on how to proceed with your follow-up.
+- Referral or internal contact: If someone within the company referred you, consider asking this person for advice on how to proceed with your follow-up.
 They might offer to check on your behalf or provide you with direct contact details.

 - Company contact information: If you can’t find a specific contact or if no names were provided in the job listing, use the general contact information listed on the company’s website.
 This might direct you to a contact who can then route your inquiry accordingly.